 Dungeons & Dragons Books Are Buy 2, Get 1 Free on Amazon

 You can Amazon's entire B2G1 free sale right here while it lasts - just search for "Dungeons & Dragons" or "Dungeons and Dragons" in the sale search bar to bring up the titles.
 Alternatively, you could simply skip down to our list below.
 That's where you'll find a breakdown of the biggest Dungeons and Dragons titles that are eligible for Amazon's B2G1 free sale.
-Note that titles can be added or removed at any time.
+Note that titles can be added or removed at any time, and we'll update the list as the sale progresses.
 After the list you'll find a list of standout D&D deals on Amazon - including one on the brand new Tasha's Cauldron of Everything.

 The best B2G1 D&D Deals: